 The indicator was extended in 2021 by assessing trends and shares of both waterborne nitrogen and phosphorus and airborne nitrogen besides the assessment of total inputs of nitrogen and phosphorus.
-Further comparison with every former MAI assessment is included in the indicator.
-In 2023 test of trends in different sections of the time series 1995-2021 whenever break points are identified is included.
+Further, comparison with every former MAI assessment is included in the indicator.
+In this MAI2022 testing for trends since the reference period and after the last break point is included, but any trend since 1995 have been excluded.
+Some minor rearrangement in chapter 4 is introduced, including an extra table with trend estimates for total nitrogen including trends in air- and waterborne inputs per sub-basin.
+Further an extra table is included in the Key Message.